dask/dask-blog/_posts/2019-09-30-dask-hyperparam-opt.md

 The dashboard will be active during this time[^dashboard]:

-[^dashboard]:But it probably won't be this fast: the video is sped up by a factor of 3.
+[^dashboard]: But it probably won't be this fast: the video is sped up by a factor of 3.

 <p>
 <video width="600" style="max-width: 100%;" autoplay loop controls >